jeffThompson/PhysicalComputing/Week02_LEDs/Code/02-InternalLED.md

 import time        # utility for time-related stuff
 ```

-These three imports will be used in every project you make this semester.
+You'll most likely use all three imports in every project you make this semester.

 **WHAT OTHER PYTHON MODULES CAN I USE?**
 Python has a ton of amazing modules built-in, but not all of them are accessible using Circuit Python.
 This is mostly due to the limited hardware and memory on your board.